 Awards are calculated annually through a formula that takes into account current (or previous) review panel score, organization fiscal size, previous awards and available funds.
 Each year, the staff will re-calculate the formula and provide funding recommendations to the Commission.

 Please carefully review the grant guidelines attached on this page for eligibility, application questions and rubric to help your organization submit a competitive application.

-New this year, all applicants must register for and include their Unique Entity Identifier (UEI) in the grant application.
+All applicants must register for and include their Unique Entity Identifier (UEI) in the grant application.
 Register here.